bensutherland/coregonus_mapcomp/README.md

 And we may integrate a higher density map from:
 - Chinook Salmon (McKinney et al. 201X)

-### Obtain data from first salmonid genetic map comparison
+### A. Obtain data from first salmonid genetic map comparison
 Download raw data for all species in the previous analysis from:
 https://www.dropbox.com/s/s5gbp1sak54cwdd/markers.csv?dl=0